 Archers deal consistent damage from safety behind the front line.
 Their skill tree includes Overwatch (attack enemies who move in range) and Rain of Arrows (AoE).
 Positioning archers on high ground gives +15% accuracy.
 They're the most reliable damage dealers since they avoid engagement zones.

-Best with: Longbow, Light Armor, Quiver upgrade, Ring of Dexterity Stat focus: Dexterity, Willpower, Strength
+Best with: Longbow, Light Armor, Quiver upgrade, Ring of Dexterity — see our builds guide for full setup.
+Stat focus: Dexterity, Willpower, Strength

 Spearman (A-Tier)